Chocolate Pumpkin Cakes

 I prefer them as donuts for the same reason I like using the donut pan for my pizza bagels.
 It gives the cakes a nice crisp bottom.
 It’s such a soft, moist, delicate cake that the crisp bottom adds nice textural contrast.
 Today I’m going to do them in a mini donut pan.
 Chocolate baby donuts, I love you!

-I had enough to make 24 mini donuts and 6 thin regular sized donuts.
+I had enough to make 24 mini doughnuts and 6 thin regular-sized doughnuts.
 I think with mini donuts I could get 36 servings max.
 Mini muffins would get 24 servings.
 I will do the nutritional information based on 24 mini muffins and then leave the stats for the whole recipe so you can divide by the numbers you get.

 - Preheat oven to 350 degrees.

 - Measure out peanut butter, pumpkin, vanilla, unsweetened cocoa powder and add the egg.

 - With an electric mixer combine ingredients well.

 - Spoon into (greased) mini muffin pan or fill a 16 inch piping bag and pipe into (greased) mini/regular donut pans.